It is important to invest money in the right avenues for wealth creation.

 Once the subscription period is over, the shares are allotted to the bidders.
 The companies are then called public because they have given out their shares to the common public.

 The last step involves listing the company on the stock market, which means that the stock issued during the IPO can now freely be bought and sold.
 The secondary stock market is where shares of a company are traded after being initially offered to the public in the primary market.
-It is a market where buyers and sellers meet directly.

 Your broker passes on your buy order for shares to the stock exchange.
 The stock exchange searches for a sell order for the same share.

 This message is then passed on to you by the broker.
+All this happens in real-time and in seconds.

 Meanwhile, the stock exchange also confirms the details of the buyers and the sellers of shares to ensure the parties don’t default.